terrancexin/konnect/README.md

 - User can upload an image
 - User can preview the image before sending
 - Private chat room
+- Save encrypted private message to the database

 ## User Stories
 - As a user, I want to authenticate my username and password.